Facility Web Pages

 Overview

-When you finish, prospects can open a page that explains who you are, what services you offer, and what they can do next.
+When you finish, prospects can open a page that explains who you are, what services you offer, and which buttons to use for registration, marketplace, or vendor invoices.

 Before you start